SamLukeYes/GDCSD/README.md

 # Geometry Dash Custom Song Downloader
-A program aiming to accelerate Geometry Dash custom song downloading using Aria2
+A script aiming to accelerate Geometry Dash custom song downloading using [Aria2](http://aria2.github.io)

 ## Installation
 ### Windows
-Download the [binary release](https://github.com/SamLukeYes/GDCSD/releases), extract it to any directory you like, and then add the directory to `PATH`.
-If you already have another `aria2c.exe` installed in your `PATH`, you can delete the one packaged with GDCSD safely.
+The binary releases for Windows are not maintained currently, because I only use GDCSD on Linux and don't want to test it on Windows.
+To use it on Windows, you are on your own to get the Python script work.
+Pull requests for Windows compatability are welcomed.

 ### Linux
 #### Arch-based distro

     $ yay -S gdcsd-git

 #### Other distro

     $ git clone https://github.com/SamLukeYes/GDCSD